Br1sbane/test02/content/blog/Blockchain_in_action.md

 ---

-A project I am following closely is the Velocity Network Foundation.
+A project I follow closely is the one from the Velocity Network Foundation.

 Several big companies, among others SAP, SHL, Korn Ferry, Randstad, Kelly Services, have joined forces to create a trusted open talent market - a blockchain solution providing fully verified CV information and credentials records.